bkrabach/recipe-executor/recipes/recipe_executor/components/llm_utils/mcp/mcp_docs.md

     config: MCPServerConfig
 ) -> MCPServer:
     """
-    Create an MCP server client based on the specified URI and server type.
+    Create an MCP server client based on the provided configuration.

     Args:
-        logger (logging.Logger): Logger for logging messages.
+        logger: Logger for logging messages.
-        config: (MCPServerConfig): Configuration for the MCP server.
+        config: Configuration for the MCP server.

     Returns:
-        MCPServer: A configured PydanticAI MCP server client.
+        A configured PydanticAI MCP server client.
     """
 ```